cortexproject/cortex/docs/running.md

 experiences running Cortex - they are very dependent on rate of data arriving and other factors such as series churn.

-### Spread out ingesters
+### Take extra care with ingesters

+Ingesters hold hours of timeseries data in memory; you can configure Cortex to replicate the data but you should take steps to avoid losing all replicas at once:
-Don't run multiple ingesters on the same node, as that raises the risk that you will lost multiple replicas of data at the same time.
+ - Don't run multiple ingesters on the same node.

-In Kubernetes this can be expressed as:
+ - Don't run ingesters on preemptible/spot nodes.
+ - Spread out ingesters across racks / availability zones / whatever applies in your datacenters.

+You can ask Kubernetes to avoid running on the same node like this:

 ```
       affinity: